HamSCI/PSWS_Documentation/Grape_Gen1_PSWS/PSWSsetup/README.md

 - Latest version is copy of last version and is placed in home directory of PSWS station
 - This is normally /home/pi
 - Entire directory structure is based off of path /home/pi/PSWS/
 - Subdirectories include /Srawdata, /Sdata, /Sinfo, /Sstat, /Scode, /Splot, /Scmd. /Stemp
+- You will most liekly need to install the python pkg maidenhead to get this script to run.
+- Do this:
+-  > pip install maidenhead (for Python2.7)
+-  or
+-  > pip3 install maidenhead (for python3.7+)